How do I know when an applicant shares documents with me?

 How can I download screening documents?

 Can I adjust the screening fee?
+How will I receive my payout?

 We charge applicants a standard $30 fee to generate and share their screening documents with you, which includes a credit report and background check.